KTH-RPL-Planiacs/SpaTiaL/spatial-lib/README.md

-# SpaTiaL - Library Code
+# SpaTiaL Specifications

-This is the source code for the library itself.

-## Installation from Source Code
+SpaTiaL is a framework to specify spatial and temporal relations between objects.

 We use [MONA](http://www.brics.dk/mona/) to convert LTLf formulae to DFA.
 If you want to use the automaton-based planning, install it first.
 Check the website for installation instructions or try to install with apt. **We are using `ltlf2dfa` to call MONA in python.